pablosaurasperez/CarND-MPC-Project/README.md

 ## Timestep Length and Elapsed Duration (N & dt)

 Based on the recommendations given in the project Q&A: N=10 and dt=0.1.
 This gives us a prediction horizon of 1 second.
 Other values, such as 25 / 0.05 produced the wrong behavior of the vehicle (i.e. high oscillation resulting in the vehicle loosing the track).
 These last values were used in the MPC quiz of the previous lesson.
-However, adding the latency produced the erratic value.
-Thus, some tuning of these values were needed to compensate the latency.
+However, adding the latency produced the erratic behavior.
+Thus, some tuning of these hyperparameters were needed to compensate the latency.

 ## Polynomial Fitting and MPC Preprocessing

-I transformed the waypoints from the map's coordinate system to the vehicle's coordinates system (main.cpp lines 95-105).
+I transformed the waypoints from the map's coordinate system to the vehicle's coordinate system (main.cpp lines 95-105).
 As stated in the project tips and tricks section, transforming these waypoints make easier to both display them and to calculate the cte and epsi values for the MPC.

 ## Model Predictive Control with Latency

 As stated before, the latency issue is solved by tunning the N and dt hyperparameters.
-In addition, as stated in the lesson, I have tunned the cost function affecting steering by a factor of 500 so that it influences the solver into keeping sequential steering values closer together (MPC.cpp line 82)
+In addition, as stated in the lesson, I have tunned the cost function affecting steering by a factor of 500.
+This influences the solver into keeping sequential steering values closer together (MPC.cpp line 82)

 ---